jtheriault/code-copter/examples/analyzer-plugin/README.md

 # Analyzer Plugin
-An example of an analyzer plugin which fails for "Hello world" programs and a host project which uses it.
+An example of an analyzer plugin which fails for "Hello world" programs and an example host project which uses it.

 This module makes use of file path dependencies in package.json to treat local directories (i.e. code-copter itself and the plugin example) as node modules.